BUNDESTAG DEBATE

 Speakers from all parliamentary groups recalled that by signing the Charter of the Council of Europe and ratifying it in 1998, Germany had committed itself to protecting and promoting minority and regional languages.
 The MPs used the debate to deliver large parts of their speeches in their regional languages and dialects.

-The federal government thus recognised its duty.
+The federal government has thus recognized its duty.
 This example must now be followed by the federal states and thus by the Bundesrat.
-For in Germany, it is mainly these who are responsible for the protection and promotion of minority and regional languages.
+In Germany, these are the main bodies responsible for the protection and promotion of minority and regional languages.

-The Minority Council with its Minority Secretariat remains on the ball!
+The Minorities Council and its Minorities Secretariat are staying on the ball!

 Additional information: